-- At the written request of the local planning authority, the operator within a period of 1 month shall undertake and submit to the authority a noise assessment conforming to BS 4142: 2014 Methods for rating and assessing industrial and commercial sound to determine whether noise arising from development exceeds the level specified in condition 9 above.
+- 10 At the written request of the local planning authority, the operator within a period of 1 month shall undertake and submit to the authority a noise assessment conforming to BS 4142: 2014 Methods for rating and assessing industrial and commercial sound to determine whether noise arising from development exceeds the level specified in condition 9 above.
 The assessment shall be undertaken under the supervision of the Local Authority.
 In the event that Condition 9 is exceeded then the submitted survey shall also include mitigation measures to ensure compliance with the noise level specified in the condition.
-The development shall then be undertaken in accordance with the approved details. - 11 There shall be no deliveries to the store between the hours of 23:00 and 05:00. - No development shall take place until a qualified and competent archaeologist has submitted a written scheme of investigation (WSI) for approval in writing by the local planning authority.
+The development shall then be undertaken in accordance with the approved details. - 11 There shall be no deliveries to the store between the hours of 23:00 and 05:00. - 12 No development shall take place until a qualified and competent archaeologist has submitted a written scheme of investigation (WSI) for approval in writing by the local planning authority.
 This WSI will describe the different stages of the work and demonstrate that it has been fully resourced and given adequate time.
 On behalf of the local planning authority, their archaeological advisors (DAT DM) will monitor all aspects of this work through to the final discharging of the condition.
-This work will not be deemed complete until all aspects of the WSI have been addressed and the final report submitted and approved. - The foul and surface water drainage scheme shown in the flood consequence assessment and drainage strategy (January 2019) received on 12th February 2019 shall be implemented in accordance with the detail shown prior to the use of the development and thereafter retained in perpetuity. - No development or site clearance shall take place until there has been submitted to and approved in writing by the local planning authority a scheme of landscaping.
-The scheme shall include indications of all existing trees (including spread and species) and hedgerows on the land, identify those to be retained and set out measures for their protection throughout the course of the development, as well as a landscape management plan, including management responsibilities and maintenance schedules for all landscaped areas.
+This work will not be deemed complete until all aspects of the WSI have been addressed and the final report submitted and approved. - 13 No development shall commence until details of a scheme for the disposal of foul and surface water has been submitted to and agreed in writing by the local planning authority.
+The scheme shall be implemented in accordance with the approved details prior to the use of the development and thereafter retained in perpetuity. - 14 Prior to the commencement of the development a Construction Exclusion Zone (CEZ) shall be established to protect all existing vegetation identified for retention.
+The CEZ shall be defined by a barrier of a specification appropriate to exclude the degree and proximity of all construction phase operations.
+The barrier shall form a continuous length, aligned as follows: - i) To the perimeter of root protection areas, defined in accordance with BS5837 of all trees, groups of trees or woodland located within, on, or with a canopy spread which overhangs the site boundary. - ii) To 1.5m from the edge extent of above ground growth of all shrub masses, hedges and hedgerows located within or on the site boundary.